a

 Is ‘porn addiction’ a thing?

-The term ‘addiction’ is used casually by young people to describe when they are struggling with porn.
+The term ‘addiction’ is used by young people to describe a range of experiences around struggling with porn.

 • they want to stop watching porn, but find it hard not to